VictorChaves10/VictorChaves10/README.md

 - 💼 Technical Support Analyst at Atos

-- 👨‍💻 Studying at the 5th .NET Academy by Atos in partnership with Universidade Franciscana.
+- 👨‍💻 Studying at the 5th .NET Academy by Atos in partnership with University Franciscana.